mlndshh/mlndshh.github.io/_posts/2020-12-02-fluent-graylog.markdown

 ---
 layout: post
-title:  "Sending logs from fluentd to Graylog"
+title:  "Sending logs from Fluentd to Graylog"
 date:   2020-11-24 15:10:50 +0530
 categories: dicom
 ---
-# Sending logs from fluentd to Graylog
+# Sending logs from Fluentd to Graylog
 I was given the task to figure out sending logs received by [fluentd](https://www.fluentd.org/) to a [Graylog](https://www.graylog.org/) server.
 By the end of this post, what we'll have is a client-server fluentd setup.
 That is, a fluentd instance will receive logs (client side) and will send it to a server side fluentd instance.
 This server side fluentd will send hese logs to Graylog.
 Let's get started!

 ## Graylog